mhsung/kaist-cs479-fall-2023/docs/paper-review.md

 - The questions can be in the format of Multiple Choice, Checkboxes, Dropdown, Multiple Choice Grid, or Checkbox Grid. **DO NOT** use **short-answer** or **paragraph** questions.
 - Include an **answer key** for each question.
 Set the points for each question to be 1 point.
 - In the "Settings" section, **disable "Correct Answers"** to prevent reviewers from seeing the correct answers after submitting.
+- Your quiz can be rejected based on the assessment of the question quality.

 #### Grading
 - **Late submission**: A 10% penalty for **each** late day in the paper/project review scores.
 - A submission violating any of the rules above will be considered as not submitted.
+- Note that the quiz can be rejected based on the assessment of the question quality.
+The rejected quiz will be considered as not submitted.

 ### **Quiz Answering**